openwallet-foundation/owl-agent-test-harness/TEST_DEV_GUIDE.md

   - Add new persona only if really, really needed
 - Execute the new tests, grabbing the skeleton code for the new, unimplemented steps from the behave output, and adding them to the `steps` Python code
 - Implement the steps code, defining as needed commands and operations to be added to the backchannel interface
-- Update the Google Sheet and OpenAPI spec to add the new commands and operations and regenerate the backchannel operations data file (see [subsection](#defining-backchannel-operations) above)
+- Update the OpenAPI spec to add the new commands and operations
 - If you are also responsible for implementing one or more backchannels, extend the backchannel(s) to support the new commands and operations
 - Notify the community of backchannel maintainers of the new tests, commands and operations